sclu1034/Dota2Stats/README.md

 You also might need to install the font located in the fonts folder inside the skin folder.

 ##Customization
-To customize the skin, open the Dota2Stats.ini in a text editor such as Notepad and follow the instructions in the "Setup" section.
+To customize the skin, open Variables.ini found in the @Resources folder in a text editor such as Notepad and follow the instructions there.

 ##Bugs
 * None, at the moment